 When you sign up for our barrier treatment treatments next summer, they will eliminate 85-90% of the ticks in your yard all summer long.
 Treatments are scheduled at your convenience every 21 days.
 The mist will eliminate newly hatched ticks, nymph ticks and adult ticks in your yard.
 Ticks brought into your yard by any animals such as squirrels, raccoons, fox and deer will be eliminated by the mist.
 Using the tick tube program now and the barrier treatment next spring through next fall will reduce your exposure to tick-borne infections.

 The town of Westminster has posted an online document explaining the Steps You Can Take in preventing ticks in your yard.
 The document highlights the importance of using a licensed applicator in treating your yard to prevent ticks.
 A link to a Tick Management Handbook published by the Centers for Disease Control and prevention is also in this informative document.

-Our licensed applicators are fully trained and qualified in providing the tick tube and barrier spray services you need to protect you, your family and pets.
-Our proven and effective barrier spray eliminates ticks as well as mosquitoes.
+Our licensed applicators are fully trained and qualified in providing the tick tube and barrier treatment services you need to protect you, your family and pets.
+Our proven and effective barrier treatment eliminates ticks as well as mosquitoes.
 Now is the best time to sign up for service beginning with our tick tube program.
 Let us help you get a head start on breaking the 2-year life cycle now

 Give us a call to call to sign up for your Central MA mosquito and tick protection.